| Offshore business

 Of course, high net worth investors have many advantages offshore and onshore

 which are unavailable to persons with few assets.
-Is it safe to go offshore?

 The world's major companies and wealthiest investors think so.
 A conservative